oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 - **Save** this change and **restart** the program
-- Request the value for minimum change,  we'll see that it has a value of 3
+- Request the value for minimum change,  we'll see that it has a value of 2 (which comes from a config property)
   -  `curl -i -X GET http://localhost:8080/minimumChange`

 ```